-In several conversations with different physicians, there is a question that always seems to arise: What can you do to help a patient with lymphedema?
-I have been asked the same question by patients and caretakers diagnosed with this chronic condition.
+In several conversations with different physicians, a question always seems to arise: What can you do to help a patient with lymphedema?
+Patients and caretakers diagnosed with this chronic condition have asked me the same question.
 My reply is always the same: “We can do Complete Decongestive Therapy, the gold standard treatment for lymphedema.”

 Lymphedema is incurable but can be managed with Complete Decongestive Therapy (CDT), also known as Complex Decongestive Therapy – the gold standard treatment in lymphedema management.
 CDT is an intensive therapy program consisting of two phases: Phase I-Decongestion and Phase II-Maintenance.